 - to oversee the collation of the most up to date information on population numbers and demography of each species of albatross and petrel listed on Annex 1 of the ACAP Agreement.
-The information will be sought from Parties and Signatories to ACAP who are Breeding Range States for (ie are home to breeding populations of) the ACAP listed species. - to contribute towards production and review of comprehensive assessments of the status and trends of each species; - to identify key gaps in the knowledge of the conservation status of each species; to work with other working groups in identifying specific albatross and petrel populations that may require priority conservation actions.
+The information will be sought from Parties and Signatories to ACAP who are Breeding Range States for (ie are home to breeding populations of) the ACAP listed species. - to contribute towards production and review of comprehensive assessments of the status and trends of each species;

+to work with other working groups in identifying specific albatross and petrel populations that may require priority conservation actions.